Vickyy9876/school-programming-projects/README.md

 Programs and exercises covering programming fundamentals, algorithms, data structures, number systems, and problem-solving.

 ### Web Development
-Web projects built using HTML, CSS, and JavaScript, focused on user interfaces, responsive design, and frontend development.
+Web projects built using HTML, CSS, and JavaScript, focused on user interfaces and frontend development.

 ## Purpose

-The main goal of this repository is to practice programming skills, strengthen logical thinking, and build real-world problem-solving abilities through different technologies.
+The main goal is to practice programming skills, strengthen logical thinking, and build real-world problem-solving abilities.

 ## Technologies Used
 - Arduino IDE (C/C++)
 - Python 3
 - HTML5, CSS3, JavaScript

 ## Note
 This repository is continuously updated as new exercises and projects are developed.